lisachenko/z-engine/README.md

 -----------------

 Have you ever dreamed about mocking a final class or redefining final method?
 Or maybe have an ability to work with existing classes in runtime?
-`Z-Engline` is a PHP library to access low-level structures of PHP itself.
-Forget about all existing limitations and use this library to transform your existing code in runtime by declaring new methods, adding new interface to the classes and even installing your own system hooks, like opcode compilation, object initalization and much more.
+`Z-Engline` is a PHP7.4 library that provides an API to PHP.
+Forget about all existing limitations and use this library to transform your existing code in runtime by declaring new methods, adding new interfaces to the classes and even installing your own system hooks, like opcode compilation, object initalization and much more.

 [![Build Status](https://secure.travis-ci.org/lisachenko/z-engine.png?branch=master)](https://travis-ci.org/lisachenko/z-engine)
 [![GitHub release](https://img.shields.io/github/release/lisachenko/z-engine.svg)](https://github.com/lisachenko/z-engine/releases/latest)